NanoComp/meep/doc/docs/FAQ.md

 A periodic structure does **not** imply periodic fields.
 The value of the `k_point` determines the *phase relation* between the fields and sources in adjacent periodic unit cells.
 In general, if you have period (`Lx`,`Ly`) and you are looking at the (`n`,`m`) unit cell it has a phase of exp(2πi * (`kx` * `Lx` * `n` + `ky` * `Ly` * `m`)).
 For example, if you set the `k_point` to `meep.Vector3(0,0,0)`, that means the fields/sources are periodic: the phase is unity from one cell to the next.
 If you set the `k_point` to `meep.Vector3(1,0,0)` it means that there is a phase difference of exp(2πi * `Lx`) between adjacent cells in the *x* direction.
 This is known as a [Bloch wave](https://en.wikipedia.org/wiki/Bloch_wave).

+A non-zero `k_point` introduces a set of "ghost" pixels along *one* side of each direction of the cell.
+These additional pixels are used to store the complex Bloch phase multiplied by the field value from the opposite side of the cell boundary.
+As a result, the size of the cell increases by one pixel in each direction relative to the case of no `k_point`.

 Note: in any cell direction where there is a [PML](Perfectly_Matched_Layer.md), the boundary conditions are mostly irrelevant.
 For example, if there is a PML in front of a periodic boundary, the periodicity doesn't matter because the field will have decayed almost to zero by the time it "wraps around" to the other side of the cell.

 ### How do I compute the integral of the energy density over a given region?